Skip to main content

 (1) The independence of the representative of the office to provide unbiased investigations, successful problem resolution, advocacy services, and other ombudsman services.

-(3) That no employee, representative of the office, or policy board member having a conflict of interest is involved with or influences the designation of any regional program.
+(3) That no employee, representative of the office, or governing board member having a conflict of interest is involved with or influences the designation of any regional program.

-(5) That any policy board members having a conflict of interest in their capacity as board members shall declare any conflict of interest regarding a complaint or advocacy issue, and shall excuse themselves from deliberations and voting on the issue.
+(5) That any governing board members having a conflict of interest in their capacity as board members have declared any conflict of interest regarding a complaint or advocacy issue, and excused themselves from deliberations and voting on the issue.

-(6) That the policy board's by-laws, the organization's position descriptions, and personnel policies reflect procedures to identify and remedy conflicts of interest and ensure independence of action for the program and its representatives.
+(6) That the governing board's by-laws, the organization's position descriptions, and personnel policies reflect procedures to identify and remedy conflicts of interest and ensure independence of action for the program and its representatives.

-(F) Before offering an ombudsman position to an applicant or training a volunteer, the sponsoring agencies and/or regional program directors shall report any identified conflict of interest, and may request a waiver of a conflict of interest from the SLTCO in the electronic ombudsman registry, or in the case of the SLTCO making the request, from ODA's director.
-Within five business days after receiving a waiver request, the SLTCO or ODA's director, as appropriate, shall review the nature, scope, and extent of the conflict and shall determine whether or not to approve the waiver.
-A waiver request shall reveal the nature, extent, and potential impact of the conflict of interest, and shall request to determine whether sufficient circumstances exist to eliminate a conflict of interest.
+(F) Before offering an ombudsman position to an applicant or training a volunteer, the sponsoring agencies and/or regional program directors shall report any identified conflict of interest, and may request a waiver of a conflict of interest from the SLTCO in the ombudsman registry, or if the SLTCO requests the waiver, from ODA's director, by revealing the nature, scope, extent, and potential impact of the conflict of interest and whether sufficient circumstances exist to eliminate the conflict of interest.
+Within five business days after receiving a waiver request, the SLTCO or ODA's director, as appropriate, shall review the nature, scope, extent, and potential impact of the conflict and shall determine whether or not sufficient circumstances exist to eliminate a conflict of interest and approve the waiver.

 (2) The SLTCO may take into consideration the following when determining whether to grant a waiver: